 Setting Value Description Volume to extend drop- Extend an existing ZFS pool.
-See Extending a ZFS Volume (page 105) down for more details. menu Encryption checkbox See the warnings in Encryption (page 103) before enabling encryp- tion.
+See Extending a ZFS Volume (page 99) for down more details. menu Encryption checkbox See the warnings in Encryption (page 97) before enabling encryption.
 Available disks display Display the number and size of available disks.
 Hover over show to list the available device names, and click the + to add all of the disks to the pool.
 Volume layout drag and Click and drag the icon to select the desired number of disks for a drop vdev.
 When at least one disk is selected, the layouts supported by the selected number of disks are added to the drop-down menu.
 Add Extra Device button Configure multiple vdevs or add log or cache devices during pool cre- ation.
 Manual setup button Create a pool manually, which is not recommended.
-See Manual Setup (page 104) for more details.
+See Manual Setup (page 98) for more details.